iExecBlockchainComputing/rlc-multichain/README.md

 This will:

-1. Approve the bridge contract (or the RLCLiquidityUnifier, according to the chosen workflow) to spend your RLC tokens
+1. Approve IexecLayerZeroBridge to spend your original RLC tokens
-2. Initiate the cross-chain transfer through the IexecLayerZeroBridge
+2. IexecLayerZeroBridge transfers RLC tokens directly to RLCLiquidityUnifier (bypassing crosschainBurn for UI compatibility)
-3. Lock original RLC tokens in the RLCLiquidityUnifier and mint equivalent RLCCrosschainToken on Arbitrum
+3. RLCLiquidityUnifier receives and locks the original RLC tokens
+4. IexecLayerZeroBridge sends a LayerZero message to the destination chain
+5. Destination chain's IexecLayerZeroBridge receives the message and mints RLCCrosschainToken

 B. To send RLC tokens from Arbitrum Sepolia back to Ethereum Sepolia: